SALP: Salp-inspired Approach to Low-Energy Propulsion

 Acknowledgments

-1. This project is in collaboration with Ani Hsieh’s lab from University of Pennsylvania, Eric Forgoston’s lab from Montclair State University, and Philip Yecko’s lab from The Cooper Union. ↩︎
+The project “Leveraging Fluid-Structure Interactions for Efficient Control in Geophysical Flows” is in collaboration with Ani Hsieh’s lab from University of Pennsylvania, Eric Forgoston’s lab from Montclair State University, and Philip Yecko’s lab from The Cooper Union.